mlim912/mlim912/README.md

 - 👋 Hi, I’m Molika.
-- 👀 I’m interested in software development and cyber security.
+- 👀 I’m interested in software development.
-- 🌱 I’m currently studying Computer Science at the University of Auckland.
+- 🌱 I graduated from the University of Auckland and currently working as a mobile developer.
 - 💞️ I’m looking to collaborate on web development.
 - 📫 How to reach me: mlim912@aucklanduni.ac.nz.